PeitingXie/HL-index/README.md

 ### Dataset
 ---
 All the datasets in this paper can be downloaded in [__cornell__](https://www.cs.cornell.edu/~arb/data/).
-We provide one sample test data folder here.
+We provide one sample test data folder in /data .

 ### Compile
 ---